Skip to main content

 Editing an Existing Product Configuration

-You can adjust the configuration of an existing product by clicking the Configure button in the top right of your product display in Design Controls.
-This allows users to adjust both product requirements and product risks configuration.
+You can adjust the configuration of an existing product by clicking the 'Configure Product' button in the top right of your product display in Design Controls.
+This allows users to adjust the requirements, tests and risks configuration for the product - as well as the product name, type and tags used to relate documents.

 Next Steps